Julia Galef: Ideas on rationality

 Julia Galef often explains common confusions and popular misconceptions of rationality.
 Frequently she distinguishes Richard Foley's concept of "epistemic rationality" from Max Weber's "instrumental rationality".
 She describes epistemic rationality as a way of reasoning according to logic and the principles of probability theory to form beliefs and conclusions.
 In contrast, she describes instrumental rationality as a decision-making process in which people choose the action that maximizes their expected utility, whatever their goals are.

 Galef discussed the concept of Straw Vulcan, originally coined by the website TV Tropes, to describe the incorrect perception about rationality as a way of thinking that denies emotions such as love and lacks appreciations for beauty.
 It refers to the fictional character Spock (a half-Vulcan) in Star Trek, who is often seen to exemplify this caricature of rationality.
 Galef argues that, given the gross irrationality Spock has seen in humans, his failure to adjust his expectations about humans' ability to make rational decisions is itself a case of irrationality.
-In 2011, Galef gave a talk on this subject at Skepticon.